django/dsf-working-groups/draft/accessibility.md

 ## Budget

 No budget is required at this time.
 This will be reviewed at least annually.
-Any changes to the budget must be approved by the board.
+Any changes to the budget may be requested from the board.

 ## Communication channels